MetanoKid/coding-scars/_drafts/tdd-triple-triad.md

 Doesn't it read like an open book?
 That's the magic of ScalaTest's `FlatSpec` and `Matchers`!
 Let's go through the test explaining what's going on.

-First of all we've got the definition of our `BoardSpec`, which is a testing unit for our `Board`.
+First of all we've got the definition of our `DefaultBoardSpec`, which is a testing unit for our `Board`.
 The `behavior of "A Board"` line defines a _title_ for all of the tests; it's just like a name for our testing unit.
 Each `it should "..." in` line will define a test in our unit, so we can check individual features.